DEPARTMENT OF HISTORY » Graduate Studies

 Q: What courses are offered to graduate students in history?
 Please see the pages on Curriculum and Faculty Thematic Strengths

 Q: What kind of funding and financial aid is available for graduate study?
-Please see the pages on Funding and Financial Aid
+Please see the page on Financial Aid

 Q: How long does it take to receive a doctoral degree?
 Please see the Time Table page